Houzy116/ALLUM/README.md

-# Satellites reveal recent increases in global land surface albedo-induced radiative forcing
+# Satellites reveal recent declines in global land surface albedo-induced radiative forcing

-This repository contains the code and some intermediate data for the study titled **"Satellites reveal recent increases in global land surface albedo-induced radiative forcing"**.
+This repository contains the code and some intermediate data for the study titled **"Satellites reveal recent declines in global land surface albedo-induced radiative forcing"**.

 ## Repository Structure